 She scaled down her time with nature for a while to dedicate herself to school.
 Earning degrees in psychology and philosophy, she became an academic researcher.
 Though she loved the work, she realized academia wasn’t the place for her.
 Too much time in a lab made Nicole a dull girl.

 Being a writer gives her more flexibility to do the things she loves.
-Spending time outside while sharing some of her musings with those who will listen (or read).

 She has over 25 years of experience spanning a variety of outdoor sports.
 Hiking, backpacking, running, mountaineering, climbing, bouldering, canyoning, kayaking, rafting, canoeing, snowshoeing, fishing, camping, cycling, and photography.

 She has done some wilderness guiding and training.
 She's first-aid certified, and even saved a life once.
 She's a passionate advocate of environmental stewardship, protecting public lands, and not being a douchebag when you're enjoying mother nature's gifts.